aerogear/graphback/packages/graphback-core/README.md

 ## Graphback-Core

-Codegen core package is an abstraction that provides common entry point to all graphback generators:
+Core package is an abstraction that provides common entry point to all graphback concepts:

+- Plugins
+- Helpers for building https://graphqlcrud.org schema
-- Client generator
+- GraphbackCRUDService abstraction
-- Schema generator
+- DataProvider abstraction
-- Various resolver generators
-- Various Service layer generators
-- Various DBLayer generators

-`InputProcessor` abstraction provides seamless way for providing valid input for generators.

-> Note: This package is not designed to be used directly.
+> NOTE: This package is not designed to be used directly.

-## Adding support for new inputs types

-Graphback-Codegen-Input by default relies on GraphQL schema model as input.
-However it can support any type of inputs like json schema, database or OpenAPI definitions.

-Developers can extend functionality by using `InputProcessor` abstraction.

-## Generator config

-Each individual type will contain individual config.
-Developers can pass global configuration that will be applied to every type

-See `GraphbackCRUDGeneratorConfig` for more information.

-Config can be modified directly in the schema by utilizing [`graphql-metadata`](graphql-metadata):

-## Contributing

-`./api` folder contains all types required for creating input processors `./graphql` folder contains implementation that builds GraphQL based processors